HomeDing/homeding.github.io/elements/display/circle.md

 ---
-title: DisplayRect Element
+title: DisplayCircle Element
-icon: displayrect
+icon: displaycircle
 tags:
   - "Element"
   - "Display"
 layout: "page.njk"
 description: Displaying a circle boolean values.
 excerpt: >
-  The DisplayRect Element allows showing a rectangular with a stroke and fill color.
+  The DisplayCircle Element allows showing a circle with a stroke and fill color.
-  This can be used to visualize a boolean value on the display and show it at a specified position as a shallow or filled rectangle.
+  This can be used to visualize a boolean value on the display and show it at a specified position as a shallow or filled circle.
 The value can be changed by using an action.
 ---

 Displays that do not support pixel based drawings may not include this Element into the sketch.

-The DisplayRect is included in the collection of **Display-Draw** elements and can be used on pixel based displays only.
+The DisplayCircle is included in the collection of **Display-Draw** elements and can be used on pixel based displays only.